Enter the Dragon's Lair Kombucha

 Low Sugar.
 Rich in Probiotics.
 Organic Ingredients.

-Non-pasteurized raw kombucha, fermented with organic tea from the mountains of Taiwan, is uniquely crafted in our second fermentation process.
+Our non-pasteurized raw kombucha is fermented with organic tea sourced from the mountains of Taiwan and is uniquely crafted through a second fermentation process.

-Pomegranate flowers offer a beautiful and subtly sweet floral and fruity fragrance, contributing positively to health.
-While much of the research on pomegranates has focused on the pulp and juice, the flowers themselves are also beneficial.
-They support cardiovascular health, are rich in antioxidants that help boost immunity, and can be effective in lowering blood sugar levels and protecting the liver.
+Pomegranate Flowers contribute a beautiful and subtly sweet floral fragrance, positively impacting health.
+While much research on pomegranates has focused on the pulp and juice, the flowers themselves are also beneficial.
+They support cardiovascular health, are rich in antioxidants that help boost immunity, and can effectively lower blood sugar levels and protect the liver.

-In ancient medicinal practices, pomegranate flowers have been an essential ingredient, often used in folk medicine as a decoction to stop bleeding and purging.
-Additionally, in China, these luxurious flowers hold cultural significance; the vibrant red color symbolizes luck, making them popular gifts for traditional celebrations such as birthdays and graduations.
+In ancient medicinal practices, pomegranate flowers were a vital ingredient, often used in folk medicine as a decoction to stop bleeding and induce purging.
+In Chinese culture, these luxurious flowers hold significant cultural importance; their red color symbolizes luck, making them popular gifts for traditional celebrations such as birthdays and graduations.

 Disclaimer